zetadin/EGFR_PIC50/README.md

 hyper-parameters.
 Training samples were weighted to compensate class imballance where model implementations support this.

+My previous experience had shown that including 3D descriptors derrived from docked molecular structures in adition to coordinate independent descriptors improved accuracy of neural network regression models of binding affinity.
+Therefore, I took this project as an opportunity to test if they are still helpful without docking.
+The unsurprising conclusion is no, they are not.

 Please use prerequisite module versions specified in requirements.txt:
 	pip3 install -r requirements.txt